Ron Newman: Life

-In July 1980 Newman became coach of the San Diego Sockers.
-While he had the best Win/Loss record as an outdoor soccer coach, and was named NASL coach of the year in 1971, 1977 and 1984, as well as ASL coach of the year in 1976, he also made his mark in indoor soccer with San Diego with whom he won 10 championships in 11 seasons in two different leagues (NASL and MISL), only losing a semi-final in 1986–1987 to the Tacoma Stars, bringing his career total to 13.
+In July 1980, Newman became coach of the San Diego Sockers.
+While he had the best win/loss record as an outdoor soccer coach, and was named NASL coach of the year in 1971, 1977 and 1984, as well as ASL coach of the year in 1976, he also made his mark in indoor soccer with San Diego with whom he won 10 championships in 11 seasons in two different leagues (NASL and MISL), only losing a semi-final in 1986–1987 to the Tacoma Stars, bringing his career total to 13.
 Newman's innovations added new positions and tactics to the indoor game including the sixth attacker and super power play.
 He along with Eddie Firmani and Al Miller are the only coaches to win both outdoor and indoor NASL titles.

-Newman became the first coach hired by the MLS when he joined the Kansas City Wizards of Major League Soccer in 1995.
+Newman became the first coach hired by MLS when he joined the Kansas City Wizards of Major League Soccer in 1995.
 The Wizards won the Western Division title in 1997.
 Newman retired 1999 with an all-time coaching record of 753–296–27.
 He was inducted into the National Soccer Hall of Fame in 1992.
 He was inducted into the Dallas Walk of Fame 2006.
 He was also inducted into the San Diego Hall of Champions, as well as the Atlanta Soccer Hall of Fame.
 Newman received the 'Key of the City' in Fort Lauderdale and twice in San Diego.
 The championship trophy of the Major Arena Soccer League was named the Ron Newman Cup when the present version of the San Diego Sockers honoured him on 7 January 2012.